deatrich/doc-with-pandoc-markdown/using-markdown.md

 Links to internal document information
 :    Typically you want to link to a heading somewhere in the document.
-     You can an an identifier to a heading so that you can make the link.
+     You can add a *label* to a heading so that you can link to it elsewhere.
      Pandoc automatically generates label names for headings in order to link a table of contents at the beginning of the document.